Course Details

 Brief Description

 The Master of Science in Public Health Programme will facilitate students to acquire a marketable and transferable skillset and competencies, to enhance their career in public health or other health-related disciplines both locally and internationally.
 These skills are applicable to a variety of careers in healthcare, government, private, and non-profit organisations.
-The MSc in Public Health curriculum is flexible, using a competency-based and blended learning format, featuring case methods approaches and real-life scenarios.
+The MSc in Public Health curriculum uses a competency-based learning format, featuring case methods approaches and real-life scenarios.
 It is also practical, including both a practicum and a research project.
-Each of the five core modules run for six weeks and include mandatory in-person tutorial sessions that take place on a Friday during weeks 1-3 of each module and a five-day skills-building workshop on campus.
+Each of the five core modules run for five weeks and include mandatory on-campus teaching sessions that will take place over three days during each week of each module.
 The programme focuses on providing an affordable and high-quality educational experience.

 Important note for applicants who require a visa to study in Ireland